aleksai/chia-alert/README.md

 npm run stop
 ```

-Edit `config.js` with your telegram bot token and your telegram ID.
-Don't forget to start a chat with bot in Telegram after bot initial creation.
-Instructions how to create your bot follow https://core.telegram.org/bots#6-botfather
+Now edit `config.js` with your telegram bot token and your telegram ID(if you don't know it, obtain with https://t.me/userinfobot).
+Instructions how to create your bot follow https://core.telegram.org/bots#6-botfather  Don't forget to start a chat with bot in Telegram after bot initial creation.

 ## Install (Windows):